 Somni de Llum: Mapping at the Barcelona City Council

 Project designed with Joan Grassot, David Ros, Damià Ramos and René Ponte

-The projection of the mapping “Somni de Llum” (Dream of Light) took place in Barcelona during the Santa Eulalia festivities, Llum BCN, in February 2015.
+The projection of the mapping “Somni de Llum” – Dream of Light – took place in Barcelona during the Santa Eulalia festivities, Llum BCN, in February 2015.
 This project was the result of a collaboration between the designer Franc Aléu and the ELISAVA School.
-With a team of five workmates, we developed a two-minute video which was projected on the facade of the Barcelona City Council’s Building.
-The audiovisual conceptualisation and the formalisation of each phase of the project aimed to associate art and technology through a dynamic sequence of images.
+With five teammates, we developed a two-minute video which was projected on the facade of the Barcelona City Council’s Building.
+The audiovisual conceptualisation and formalisation of each phase of the project aimed to associate art and technology through a dynamic sequence of images.
 This mapping work was considered a successful way to invite the public to celebrate the city's festivity.

 Posted: February 10th, 2015

 Project designed with Chunyao Fang – Pataicola

 Pataicola is a Chinese artist from Beijing, who has been exhibiting her artworks in Barcelona's public spaces, until to find the right emplacement in a small street of Gracia's district.
 The experiment's aim was to find suitable places within the urban realm where to hang the artworks, while taking account of the sunlight, the walls' materials and street's atmospheres that the surround the artist throughout her walk.